 And because I didn’t know any of this when I was trying to breastfeed, instead, I believed the statistic.
 Something wasn’t wrong with me.
-Instead, I had do whatever it takes to fix it.
+Instead, I had to do whatever it takes to fix it.

-The Benefits of Breastfeeding May Be Overly Inflated
+Breastfeeding Benefits May Be Overly Inflated

 According to this study in the Journal Pediatrics, doctors examined the benefits of breastfeeding beyond what can be scientifically proven by studying the compounds under a microscope or through testing.
 I.e. the long term cognitive effects of having fed your child formula, or breastmilk.

-What the scientists sought to discover in this monumental study is whether or not breast feeding improved a child’s chances of success in language, problem solving, and cognition.
+What the scientists sought to discover in this monumental study is whether or not breast feeding improved a child’s chances of success in language, problem-solving, and cognition.

 They studied over 8,000 toddlers between 3- 5 years old who were either breastfed as babies or fed formula.

-They found mothers who were both statistically and clinically different and acknowledged that often younger, less educated mothers tend to not be able to breast feed at all due to socioeconomic limitations.
+They found mothers who were both statistically and clinically different and acknowledged that often younger, less educated mothers tend to not be able to breastfeed at all due to socioeconomic limitations.